Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 - `language`: "English" (optional: Language of the test series)
 - `validity`: "Lifetime" (optional: Validity period of the test series)

-**Note:** The `maxTests` field determines the maximum number of tests that can be added to this test series.
+**Note:** The `noOfTests` field determines the maximum number of tests that can be added to this test series.
 This limit is enforced when adding tests to the series.

 **Expected Response:**
 ```json